 (The easier route, via Sandon, to the trailhead, a 2-km hike to the peak, is not accessible, as the road has been washed out and remains closed.)

-A top of Idaho Peak with Slocan Lake below; photo by Kari Medig
+The summit of Idaho Peak in the Sloan Valey; photo by Kari Medig

 This hike is a rite of passage in Revelstoke.
 Views are limited on the way up but you will be rewarded when you reach the top.

 Mt.
-Begbie at night; photo by Eric Hanson
+Begbie Summit near Revelstoke; photo by Eric Hansen

 This standalone peak rises over the iconic Emerald Lake in Yoho National Park.
 Treat yourself to a stay in the historic Emerald Lake Lodge or luxurious Cathedral Mountain Lodge to recount your feat.